novotnyt94/Hypothesis-checker/README.md

 3. Run the program with optional parameters -i (input matchings file), -m (output matchings file) and/or -o (results).

-Detailed description of the program is provided in enclosed documentation.
+Detailed description of the program is provided in the enclosed documentation.